 No. This is a common misconception.
 Let’s say a seller has accepted a conditional offer (also known as a contingent offer in the United States).
 They must entertain the timeframe of the conditions before they can accept another offer.
 They are in a binding agreement with the current purchaser/buyer.

 As an example, let’s say it’s June 23.
 A detached house sells conditionally on a financing condition until June 30 at 5 PM.
 This means that the buyer has until 5 PM on June 30 to waive the condition.
 If they don’t, at 5:01 PM on June 30 deal is dead.
+The seller can now review any offers they like, as they are no longer bound to the original buyer.

 In this case, the seller will to continue showing the house during the conditional period.
 The seller is doing this because in case the current offer falls through, they would like a backup plan.